- Birth*: Robert John Davidson lawyer & Contact was born on 9 February 1951 at New Zealand, .3

 - (Informant) Death: He registered the death of Keitha Thelma Glossop in 1994 at New Zealand, .7

-- Newspaper Article*: Robert John Davidson Contact was mentioned in a newspaper article Christchurch mayor's husband Rob Davidson dies from cancer.
+- Newspaper Article*: Robert John Davidson lawyer & Contact was mentioned in a newspaper article Christchurch mayor's husband Rob Davidson dies from cancer.

 Rob Davidson, the husband of Christchurch mayor Lianne Dalziel, has died from cancer.